yuanlii/CSAir-user-review-classification/readme.txt

                 - idea: graph-based --> compute cosine similarity for each node (each node represent a user review)
                 - ideally would be better if can get original untokenized reviews and format into the output dataframe --> for CSAir to review manually

+        - set_manual_threshold.ipynb: (MOST RECENT)
+            - based on basic_pipeline_setup_v5.ipynb, organize codes: that allows you to pass on a modeling method, e.g., logisticRegression(), and get the classification results after manually setting predicted probability threshold
+            - combined in usage with modeling_main.py

     (3) word2vec files: